Top Consumer Choice

 Debt management programs are typically offered by credit counseling companies.
 These companies can help you examine your budget and make a payment plan to get out of debt.
 Sometimes the company will negotiate for lower interest rates as well.
 These services are sometimes also offered by debt consolidation companies.

 Enrolling in a debt management plan means that you hire the company to pay each of your creditors.
-Instead of paying each of your creditors monthly, you'll make one monthly payment to the company which will then disburse the funds to your various creditors.
-This service comes with a monthly fee and a one-time enrollment fee.
+Instead of paying each of your creditors monthly, you'll make one monthly payment to the company that will then disburse the funds to your various creditors.
+This service has a monthly fee and a one-time enrollment fee.
 These fees are determined during a consultation.